 Manage your passwords

-Go to Security Checkup to get personalized security recommendations for your account and follow these tips to make your account more secure.
+Go to the Security Checkup page to get personalized security recommendations for your account and follow these tips to make your account more secure.

 Add or update account recovery options